 Having a flat character makes it difficult for your reader to connect with them, which makes it difficult for readers to fully immerse themselves in your story.
 And that’s no fun!
 Your characters might need more developed flaws.

 Let’s talk about:

 What is a Character Flaw?

 A character flaw is exactly what it sounds like–some imperfection in your character that makes them relatable, realistic, and interesting to read about.
 The flaws can be big or small, irrelevant or life-ruining.
 No one likes a perfect character.
 Perfect characters are boring.
-Combining strengths and weaknesses together make a three-dimensional character that readers can find relatable and interesting.
+Combining strengths and weaknesses together make a 3-D character that readers can find relatable and interesting.

 There are so many varying degrees to which a character could be flawed.
 “Forgetting people’s birthdays” is a flaw, and “cannibalism” is a flaw.
 Those flaws aren’t really twins OR sisters though, are they?

 Let’s look at three basic types of character flaw–minor, major, and fatal.

 Minor Character Flaw